What to

 You may!
 You'll find a wonderful group of fun, caring people.
 We come from all backgrounds and all walks of life.
 You'll fit in just fine!

 At Emmanuel we plan our worship around a biblical theme for the day.
 The songs we sing (mostly hymns) and the portions of the Bible that we read are selected to reinforce that theme.
 We have opportunity to listen to God speaking to us, and we have the opportunity to praise him, pray to him, and sing to him in return.
-God is a majestic and transcendent God.
-In our worship service we want to approach him in reverence, awe and humility – but at the same time with joy and celebration.
-Our service is carefully planned, and it's printed out, so you'll know what's coming next.

 God's word has relevant and personal things to say to people in the 21st century.
 More than anything, we hope that the sermon relates God's timeless truths to the challenges you're confronting in your life today.
 We hope that the sermon reinforces things you already knew,teaches you something you didn't know, encourages you in your walk with Jesus, and leaves you with the peace and assurance of God's embracing love and complete forgiveness in Christ.